BREAST CANCER SCREENING and BREAST DENSITY Q & A:

 is ultrasound important?

-mammogram.
-Especially for women with dense breasts,
+see on a mammogram.
+Especially for women with dense

-tissue, ultrasound increased detection.
+breast tissue, ultrasound increased cancer detection.

-effective is it?
+effective is ultrasound?

-breast cancer over mammography alone.
+detection of breast cancer over mammography alone.
+MRI is

-and insurance may not pay for it.
+costly and insurance may not pay for it.
 Ultrasound is less

 costly, doesn’t involve radiation, and may be easier